srijithunni7182/llm4j/wiki/ReAct-Agent.md

 ### Custom System Prompt

-Provide your own prompt template:
+Provide your own prompt template.
+Note that the agent expects `Action Input` to be a JSON object.

 ```java
 String customPrompt = """